cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Attachment-Focused Imagery Rehabilitation Protocol**

-* Therapist shapes patient's imagery and experience towards attachment security by:
+* **Therapist shapes patient's imagery and experience towards attachment security by**:
   * Pointing attention to attachment-promoting qualities of imagined parent figures
   * Mirroring and enhancing descriptions of these qualities

 **Pointing Attention to Attachment-Promoting Qualities**

 * Therapist encourages patient to focus on ways imagined parent figures promote attachment security
-* Statements like: "Notice the ways they're being with you..." help keep patient focused
+* **Statements like**: "Notice the ways they're being with you..." help keep patient focused
 * Reinforces creative and generative aspect of process, encouraging curiosity and openness

 **Mirroring and Enhancing Patient's Descriptions**